MontiCore/statecharts/README.md

 invented and described in [Harel'87] and were given a sound semantical basis.
-They extend automata theory in various forms, including hierarchy, actions, etc. Statecharts are the foundational behavior description during which for modelling standards, such as UML and SysML.
+They extend automata theory in various forms, including hierarchy, actions, etc. Statecharts are the foundational behavior description during which for modeling standards, such as UML and SysML.

 Dependent on the application domain, several forms of Statecharts are